Yoav666s/dnd-wiki/collections/_adventures/silentspire-manor.md

 ## Payment is Due
 When it gets dark, Simon will note that they should go outside and wait for Felter's men.
 After 10 minutes or so, a carriage arrives.

 > A carriage parks in the front of the gate and in it are three men, two beefy dwarves and Felter himself.
-He smiles at you.
-"Hello again, my friend.
+He looks at you.
+"Hello again.
 I wanted to see the Silentspire mansion myself."
 He looks at Tallis.
 "Ah, Tallis.
-It's good to see you here."
+I had a feeling I'd see you here."
 >
 > Tallis smiles.
 "Always a pleasure, Felter."
 He invites the men inside as if he owns the place, showing them to the wine cellar.
 >
 > While the two dwarves carry the first barrel to the carriage, Felter hands you a coin pouch with the agreed amount.
 "You keep good company."
 >
 > The two dwarves return and go straight to cellar, emerging with another barrel shortly after.
+Tallis leans against the cabinet,

 # Appendix A